lzhao9546/Git_Room/README.md

-this is a version library for learning Git. why are you doing this?
+This is a version library for learnig Git.